pdefusco/CDE_Spark_UnitTesting/README.md

 ##### 5. Monitor outputs in the CDE Job Runs page.

-Navigage to the Job Runs page in your CDE Virtual Cluster.
-Open the "stdout" logs and validate unit test outputs:
+Navigate to the Job Runs page in your CDE Virtual Cluster.
+Open the "stdout" logs and validate unit test outputs.

 ### Summary